anran1505027695-ctrl/EWOAE-Algorithm/README.md

 ## Notes
 - The code demonstrates the key computational steps of the algorithm.
+- The code is designed to run on the [Google Earth Engine (GEE)](https://code.earthengine.google.com).
 - Users may need to adapt the code to their own datasets and platforms.